DO I NEED TO GET VACCINATIONS/IMMUNIZATIONS/SHOTS IF I LIVE ON CAMPUS?

 ARE SINGLE ROOMS AVAILABLE IN THE RESIDENCE HALLS?

-Single rooms are available in limited numbers.
+Single rooms may be available in limited numbers.
 Priority is given to upper-division students.
-An additional charge is required at confirmation each semester for Chesnut singles.
+An additional charge is required at confirmation each semester.

 Wireless connection is available in all buildings and Ethernet connection is available in rooms upon request.
 In order to access Park University’s Internet in the residence halls, you must have a current virus scan software installed and activated on your computer.